DentallApp/back-end/README.md

   - Each feature represents a functional requirement of what the app should do.
   - A feature contains the minimum code to execute a functional requirement.
   - The purpose of grouping related elements of a feature is to increase cohesion.
+  - By convention, each feature module contains a:
+    - Controller
+    - Request/Response
+    - Validator
+    - Use case class (has the logic of the functional requirement)
 - **Infrastructure Layer.** Contains the implementation (concrete classes) of an interface defined in the shared layer.
   - The purpose of this layer is to hide external dependencies that you do not have control over.
   - This layer is useful because it avoids exposing third party dependencies to other components, so if the dependency is changed/removed it should not affect any other component.